-- Broaching machines for moving wagons on the tracks
+- pulling machines for moving wagons on the tracks.

-It is a platform that slides on a ladder-like mast attached to the chassis.
+The goods lift is a platform that slides on a ladder-like mast attached to the chassis.
 It is lowered towards the roof of the building.
-With this platform, it is easy to transport any building materials to higher levels, which means that instead of having to climb 20 stairs, up and down, to hand a colleague a tool - we can use the goods lift and save time and energy.
+With this platform, any building materials can be easily transported to higher levels.

-All goods lifts are subject to technical supervision, but there is a different form of supervision - simplified - for those devices that lift up to 250 kg but are not designed to move people.
-These devices do not have to be notified to the Technical Inspection Authority and have tests, but they do have to be provided with maintenance and operators at the highest level.
+All goods lifts are subject to technical supervision, but there is a different form of supervision - so-called simplified supervision - for those devices that lift up to 250 kg and are not designed to move people.
+These devices do not have to be notified to the Technical Inspection Authority and have the required tests, but they do have to be provided with maintenance and operators at the highest level.

 What is the procedure for new equipment?

-- In order for a piece of equipment to be subject to technical supervision, it must be notified to the relevant local branch of the Office of Technical Inspection, in the form of a written application.
+- In order for a piece of equipment to be covered by technical supervision, it must be notified to the relevant local branch of the Office of Technical Inspection.

 - The application should be accompanied by two sets of registration documentation in Polish.
 The scope of the documentation should be in accordance with the relevant regulations.

-If the result of the test is positive , the UDT inspector issues a special test protocol and a decision which authorises operation.
+If the result of the test is positive, the UDT inspector issues a special test protocol and a decision that authorises operation.